System Design Space

 medium

-Column-oriented OLAP DBMS: MergeTree, partitioning, replication, materialized views and high-throughput analytics scenarios.
+Columnar analytical DBMS: MergeTree, partitioning, replication, materialized views, and write/read paths for high-throughput analytics.

-ClickHouse matters not because it promises fast dashboards, but because of how it is built around real analytical flows: columnar storage, MergeTree, background merges, and heavy read-path workloads.
+ClickHouse matters not because it promises fast dashboards, but because of how it is built around real analytical flows: columnar storage, MergeTree, background part merges, and heavy read paths.

 In interviews and architecture discussions, it is especially strong when you need to clearly separate OLAP from OLTP and show why ClickHouse is great for analytics without replacing the write system of record.